You want to upgrade your house this winter, but you haven’t found the way?

 With Lily of the Valley plants, you should also place your garden hose directly to the ground to avoid wetting the leaves.

 Top tip: Remember to remove the flower stalks when the flowers become dry and the petals fall off.

 Japanese Skimmia is a coldy-hardy evergreen that offers year-round glossy foliage, clusters of star-shaped, pink-tinted flowers in summer, and decorative red buds or berries in winter.
 Both blooms and leaves produce a pleasant fragrance.

 Japanese Skimmia is a shade-loving plant.
 It easily thrives in partial shade and full shade, preferably morning and dappled afternoon sunlight.
 Well-drained, slightly acidic soil works best for skimmia.
-The soil should stay moist all the time so it is a must to water regularly and frequently.

 We hope our list can help you decide what to get for the winter season.
 The next step is to choose high-quality, fashionable pots for your lovelies.
-Be sure to take a look at our fiberglass containers that are light and durable, suitable to move your plants around as you please.
+Be sure to take a look at our fiberglass containers that are light and durable, and suitable to move your plants around in as you please.

 If you’re not sure which pots are best for your plants, take a look at our best landscaping planters, for outdoor and indoor landscaping perfection!